 They climbed a mountain to cross the border in the rain.
 They found a small road that the respondent believed nobody used.
 One member in the group could not walk well in the forest because he was overweight and so they walked fifteen to sixteen kilometers on this small road.
 Suddenly, the group members saw a car coming so they hid in the grass and once the car passed they continued on their way.

-Five minutes later there was a dog barking so they hid themselves between the trees which had sharp thorns sticking out of them.
+Five minutes later there was a dog barking so they hid themselves between the trees which had sharp thorns sticking out of them (approximate location marked on the map below).
 They stayed there for five minutes and then they saw police lights.
 This was around 2:00 or 3:00AM.
 The respondent described that the officers shouted “come out” and they fired about three rounds of ammunition into the air, around 30 shots in total.
 There were nine to ten police officers present and two wore black ski masks over their faces.
-The other seven or eight dressed in dark blue clothes without anything on their faces.
+The other seven or eight dressed in dark blue clothes.

 “Any time we tried to talk to the police they gave us one punch and one kick in the back in the head.”